Researchers show how an antidepressant drug can inhibit viral infection

-The antidepressant drug fluoxetine, better known as Prozac can bind to and inhibit a key protein in the replication machinery of enteroviruses.
+Researchers have shown how the antidepressant drug fluoxetine can bind to and inhibit a key protein in the replication machinery of enteroviruses.
+These viruses infect millions of people yearly, and can cause severe and occasionally life-threatening diseases.
 The discovery could pave the way for development of antivirals against these important human pathogens.
-The research was done at Utrecht University in collaboration with Aix-Marseille University and the results were published in the journal Science Advances.Antidepressant against viral infection
+The research was done at Utrecht University in collaboration with Aix-Marseille University and the results were published in the journal Science Advances on the 5th of January.